TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FilesAndLocations/Index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

-The database schema analyzer automatically creates TYPO3 "management" related database columns by reading a tables TCA and checking the :ref:`t3tca:ctrl` section for table capabilities.
-Field definitions in :file:`ext_tables.sql` take precedence over automatically generated fields, so the Core never overrides a manually specified column definition from an :file:`ext_tables.sql` file.
+The database schema analyzer automatically creates TYPO3 "management" related database columns by reading a tables `TCA`:pn: and checking the :ref:`t3tca:ctrl` section for table capabilities.
+Field definitions in :file:`ext_tables.sql` take precedence over automatically generated fields, so the `Core`:pn: never overrides a manually specified column definition from an :file:`ext_tables.sql` file.

 These columns below are automatically added if not defined in